rk13017430/flutter-bluetooth-app/README.md

 # flutter-bluetooth-app
 I developed a flutter app which will work  for  searching and connecting to bluetooth devices.
-I used visual studio code for developing this App.
+I used visual studio code for developing this amazing App.